adamlwomble/milk-and-honey/content/recipes/multigrain-bread.md

       Sprinkle a small amount of corn meal onto a sheet pan lined with parchment paper and place the loaf on the pan.
+  - title: "Proof the Bread "

-      Cover the loaf with a tea towel, or large container if you have one, and allow your dough to proof to double the size.
+    description: Cover the loaf with a tea towel, or large container if you have one, and allow your dough to proof to double the size.
+  - title: "Score the Bread "

-      Once the loaf is ready to bake, dress and score your bread to your preference.
+    description: Once the loaf is ready to bake, dress and score your bread to your preference.
 I like to add a bit of flour and decorative scoring but you can also make a mixture of water and agave to brush on the dough before adding additional grains such as oats to the outside of the dough.
+  - title: "Bake the Bread "
+    description: >-
       Bake for 40-45 minutes.